lichengunc/refer/README.md

 Download it from [mscoco](http://mscoco.org/dataset/#overview) This dataset is for refcoco, refcoco+ and refgoogle.
 For refclef, we add "saiapr_tc-12" into 'data/images' folder.
 I only extracted the related images as a subset of the original [imageCLEF](http://imageclef.org/SIAPRdata), i.e., 19997 images.
 Please download the subset from here (http://tlberg.cs.unc.edu/licheng/referit/data/images/saiapr_tc-12.zip).
-Our dataset API "pyutils/datasets/refer.py" is able to load all 4 datasets.
+The "refer.py" is able to load all 4 datasets with different kinds of data split by UNC, Google and UC Berkeley.

 ## How to use
 ```bash